Grantmaking Policies and Guidelines

 On This Page

-Prospective grantees should review program area guidelines before inquiring about a particular project.
-If Foundation staff find that the project fits within the Foundation's grantmaking priorities, staff will invite a grant proposal.
+Prospective grantees should review program area guidelines before inquiring about grant support.
+Inquiries concerning a proposed grant should be made through the Foundation's grantee portal, Fluxx (https://mellon.fluxx.io).
+If Foundation staff find that the proposed grant fits within the Foundation's grantmaking priorities, staff will invite a grant proposal through the portal.
 Once invited, grantees should be prepared to work closely with program staff in refining the proposal, often through multiple drafts.
 Based on the final proposal, program staff will determine whether to bring a grant recommendation to the Board of Trustees at one of its quarterly meetings (generally held in March, June, September, and December).

-The Foundation also invites and considers a limited number of grants in the amount of $150,000 or less for approval by the Foundation's Officers ("Officer's Grants") between Board meetings.
-Prospective grantees invited to apply for an Officer's Grant should consult with program staff about the appropriate length, content, and timing of Officer's Grant applications.
+The Foundation also invites and considers a limited number of grants in the amount of $150,000 or less for approval by the Foundation's Officers ("Officer's Grants").
+Prospective grantees invited to apply for an Officer's Grant should consult with program staff about the appropriate length, content, and timing of Officer's Grant applications and approvals.

 - Grantees' fiduciary, reporting, and record-keeping responsibilities

 - Application and reporting guidelines for non-US organizations

 - Requirements concerning the creation and distribution of intellectual property, and the securing of rights and permissions associated with software and digital products